Pillar 4: Healthier lives for children and adults

 -

-- Create pathways that put and keep the person at the centre of the hospital discharge process and prioritises reablement
+- Create pathways that put and keep the person at the centre of the hospital discharge process and prioritises independence and reablement

-- Prioritise prevention and early intervention, steering people back to independence
+- Prioritise prevention and early intervention, supporting people to maximise their independence

 -

-- Change our front door processes to provide support proportionate to the level of need.
+- Continue to improve the way we work with people to provide support that is proportionate to the level of need

 - Embed strengths-based practise to help people to recognise and access support within their own communities and networks